Continue below to journey through practical steps to generating quality leads, or if you'd like you can download the guide to keep at your fingertips.

 Don’t Let Your Stack Get Stale

-Marketing and sales professionals are now faced with the “MarTech 8000” – thousands of options for building out your stack.
-One recent estimate in the Marketing Technology Landscape (2020) report says that 120 is the average number of marketing technologies at any given company.
+Marketing and sales professionals are now faced with the “MarTech 11,038” – thousands of options for building out your stack.
+One recent estimate in the Marketing Technology Landscape (2022) report says that 120 is the average number of SaaS marketing technologies at any given company.
 And the number of options is only expected to grow.

 The fact is, marketing technology, like all technology, is evolving quickly.
 Each year new solutions hit the market, offering more precise data, advanced techniques, and greater amplification.
 Your MarTech stack probably won’t be the same next year, or the year after that.